Non-classical Tauberian and Abelian type criteria for the moment problem: Proofs

 \section{Proofs}

-Before we begin with the proofs of the main results we introduce some notation, then state and prove some preliminary lemmas that will be useful below.
+Before we begin with the proof of the main results we introduce some notation and state and prove some preliminary lemmas that will be useful below.
 For $a \geq -\infty$, we say that a function $s:(a,\infty) \to (0,\infty)$ is \emph{self-neglecting} if

 Hence a function $G \in \ap$ if and only if $G \in \mathrm{C}_+^2((a,\infty))$ and its \emph{scale function} $s_G(u) = (G''(u))^{-\frac{1}{2}}$ is self-neglecting.
 Note that the self-neglecting property is closed under asymptotic equivalence, that is if $s(u) \stackrel{\infty}{\sim} p(u)$ and $s$ is self-neglecting then $p$ is self-neglecting.
 We refer to \cite[Section 2.11]{bingham:1989} for further information regarding self-neglecting functions.
 Next, a function $b$ is said to be \emph{flat} with respect to $G \in \ap$ if